BlankParenthesis/PxlsNetworking/core.md

 ### GET
 Binary data.
 32-bit timestamp for every pixel.
+Bytes are little-endian ordered.
+Board data is ordered left-to-right, top-to-bottom.
 Timestamp is seconds since `createdAt` as defined in `/board/info`.
 Each timestamp represents the last-modified time for a pixel.